Vija02/TheOpenPresenter/README.md

 For example: Video stream like NDI/SDI/HDMI/RTSP and the like.

 The benefit is that there won't need to be a client.
 Or at least it can be a very simple client.

+## Plugin

+### Custom view

+TheOpenPresenter uses Web Components as the mechanism to load views from its plugins.
+Plugin creators can use web component directly or use a wrapper if they are using a framework like React or Vue.

+### Shared dependencies

+The Web component is loaded directly on the page's main thread.
+This makes it easy for data to flow between the main page and the plugin.
+However, it does come with an edge case.
+Some dependencies does not work when it is loaded multiple times.

+In our case, Yjs is the primary suspect.
+It is used extensively to get live collaboration working.

+To solve that, some dependencies are excluded from the main bundle and is loaded separately.
+We use import maps to route the import to the correct place.
+If you're using a bundler, you'll need to exclude bundling that dependency from your build.
+For examples, see the plugins folder to see how we achieve that.